rockettheme/docs/Docs/wordpress/themes/g4epsilon/INDEX.md

 ---
-title: Epsilon
+title: Epsilon (Gantry 4 Edition)
-description: Your Guide to Using the Epsilon Theme for WordPress
+description: Your Guide to Using the Epsilon (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!epsilon:Epsilon

 ---